-■ PROF STEPHEN LORD.
+PROF STEPHEN LORD.

-The end result will be a clinical assessment tool, specific for MS, to help predict falls.
+clinical assessment tool, specific for MS, to help predict falls.
 It will lay a solid foundation from which exercise and other prevention programs can be designed for safe, appropriate and effective falls prevention.

 Clinical research

 People with MS already using approved therapies can still contribute to clinical research.
 Trialling new therapies can help towards improved management of MS and clinical studies increase our understanding of the condition.